New here? Start here.

 What happens between workouts begins to carry more weight.

-Not formally.
-You’re not scheduling recovery the way you schedule sessions.
 But you begin to notice that light movement, walking, even just not staying completely sedentary, changes how the next workout feels.

 The week stops being defined only by training days.